Exploring the northern Yunnan Province

 Check-in at the hotel.
 Overnight stay in Zhongdian.

-Day 7: ZHONGDIAN (Shangri La)
+Day 7: ZHONGDIAN WITH SONGTAM MONASTERY (Shangri La)

-By public bus You will visit Ganden Sumtseling's Gompa (Songtsam Monastery), a 300-year-old monastery of historical importance, which was personally inaugurated in the 17th century by the 5th Dalai Lama.
+Visit Ganden Sumtseling's Gompa (Songtsam Monastery), a 300-year-old monastery of historical importance, which was personally inaugurated in the 17th century by the 5th Dalai Lama.

 During the Cultural Revolution, the Sumtseling Monastery was almost completely destroyed and is once again one of the most important yellow cap monasteries in the region.